November 14th, 2010

 Put the thyme, garlic, butter plus a little salt and pepper inside the pheasant.
 I had some fat leftover from some foie gras, so I used that instead of butter, goose fat would also be good.
 Wrap the bacon around the pheasant’s breast (see my picture) – game birds are quite lean, so the fat in the bacon adds flavour and keeps the bird moist.
 You don’t need to tie or skewer the bacon, it should stay on without assistance.

-When the bacon looks crispy, an hour later, your bird should be done.
+When the bacon looks crispy, your bird should be done.
 There’s no need to over cook game, it’s not dangerous to eat it slightly pink (unlike chicken or turkey) and you don’t want to dry it out.
 If you want to make the skin a little crispy, you can remove the bacon at this stage, baste the bird and give it 10 minutes more – don’t overdo it or the pheasant will be too dry.

 Do save the bacon, you can chop it up and mix it with your seasonal vegetables (Brussels sprouts are good at this time of year).
 Also, rest you pheasant for up to 30 minutes, so that the meat relaxes and reabsorbs some moisture (it will taste better for it).
 You can use the pheasant juices to make home made gravy – see my recipe, here.